Flambrew/ToastMusic/README.md

 ```
 ### Why you're here:

-I immediately put this poem to melody, then to chords.<br>
-Within an hour I started writing an orchestral score.
+Within an hour I started putting this to melody.

-**THIS IS WHERE YOU COME IN!!!**
+I have hence finished a score, available at https://musescore.com/user/20361241/scores/15259390.

 I need people who can play musical instruments because we're gonna record this thing.<br>
 Problem is if I don't know who's in my orchestra, things get tough.

-### Why is this on github?????

-I'm going to post updates to the score and parts here, as well as any other materials I deem approprate to deposit, in the forms of:
-- Musescore files (.mscz)
-- Audio files (.mp3, .mp4, .m4a, .wav)
-- Sheet music (.pdf)<br>

-Github makes keeping backups of everything easy :)
+(fyi I will reinstrument and make adjustments to the score based on who I have)

 I'm so excited to do this with you!!!